floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Types of Warrants in Florida

-Extradition Warrant: Another name for an extradition warrant in Florida is a "Governor's warrant of arrest."
-This type of warrant is issued and signed by the Governor and carries the state seal.
-It authorizes a peace officer or other designated person to arrest an accused wherever they may be found in the state and deliver them to the demanding state.
+Other types of warrants may include an agriculture warrant or an extradition warrant.
+This government-issued warrant authorizes a peace officer or other designated person to arrest an accused wherever they may be found in the state and deliver them to the demanding state.
 Florida's extradition statute is codified at FS 941.

 What is a Search Warrant in Florida?

+A search warrant is a judge's written order directing police officers to search a specific location, vehicle, or person for criminal evidence and bring said evidence to court.
 Florida Statute 933 is the governing body of law for the issuance and execution of search warrants in Florida.
 While this law does not explicitly define the phrase "search warrant," it specifies, in Fla.
-Stat. §933.01, that the warrant must be issued by a judge having jurisdiction where the vehicle, place, or thing to be searched may be found.
+Stat. §933.01, that the warrant must typically be issued by a judge having jurisdiction where the vehicle, place, or thing to be searched may be found.

-Before a criminal search warrant can be issued in Florida, the lead investigative officer or detective (the "affiant") must submit a sworn application (an "affidavit") setting forth the location to be searched, the items/objects to be seized, and reasonable grounds ("probable cause") for the warrant's issuance.
+Before a criminal search warrant may be issued in Florida, the lead investigative officer or detective (the "affiant") typically has to submit a sworn application (an "affidavit") setting forth the location to be searched, the items/objects to be seized, and reasonable grounds ("probable cause") for the warrant's issuance.
 Such grounds, as specified in Fla.
-Stat. §933.02, may be that a property has been used as means to commit a crime, been stolen or embezzled, or been used in violation of laws relating to obscene prints and literature, and so on.
+Stat. §933.02, may be that a property has been used as a means to commit a crime, been stolen or embezzled, or been used in violation of laws relating to obscene prints and literature, and so on.

-In this manner, each search warrant released in Florida satisfies the requirements of the Fourth Amendment, which safeguards the people from unreasonable searches and seizures by requiring warrants to be issued only upon probable cause, certified by oath or affirmation.
+In this manner, each search warrant released in Florida satisfies the requirements of the Fourth Amendment, which safeguards people from unreasonable searches and seizures by requiring warrants to be issued only upon probable cause and certified by oath or affirmation.

-A Florida search warrant must be executed (by only peace officers) and returned to the court within 10 days of its issue.
+A Florida search warrant is typically executed (by only peace officers) and returned to the court within 10 days of its issue.
 Otherwise, it is no longer valid.
-Execution is typically within daylight hours unless nighttime execution is expressly authorized in the warrant.
-Typically, officers will utilize the "knock and announce" method to execute the warrant; however, they can break down any door or window if admittance or access is refused after giving due notice.
-When executing the warrant, the officer is required to furnish the subject with a copy of the warrant and can also provide a copy of a written inventory of all property seized.
+Execution is often within daylight hours unless nighttime execution is expressly authorized in the warrant.
+Normally, officers will utilize the "knock and announce" method to execute the warrant; however, they may break down any door or window if admittance or access is refused after giving due notice.
+When executing the warrant, the officer must furnish the subject with a copy of the warrant and may also provide a copy of a written inventory of all property seized.

 Note that separate protocols apply for agricultural warrants, which—although issued only upon probable cause by a judge—are issued on different grounds, have unique application requirements, and are valid for up to six months from issue.
 See Fla.
 Stat. §933.40 or visit the Department of Agriculture and Consumer Services website for more details.